|Suggestions for Week One:

 - Read the following two articles.
 Try to read critically, rhetorically, and mindfully.

-- Your Game Review Post on the class blog.
+- Your Game Blogpost on the class blog.
 Follow the instructions on the assignment sheet.
 If you need help figuring out how to post to our blog, see our Posting To Blog Instructions.
 [See game review samples from previous sections]

-- Start looking for a text for your own rhetorical analysis
+- Start looking for your own text for rhetorical analysis

 - Consider coming to see me in my extra office hours this week to say hello or brainstorm about the rhetorical analysis assignment.
 Sign up here.